Skip to main content

 • Under the OSMR, the media regulator, Coimisiún na Meán, is empowered to investigate and issue notices requiring online platforms to take down specifically defined harmful content.

-• Coimisiún na Meán’s draft Online Safety Code requires video-sharing service providers to establish and operate age verification systems with respect to content which may impair the physical, mental or moral development of minors.
-The code states that an age assurance measure based solely on self-declaration of age by users of the service is not an effective measure.
+• Part A of the Online Safety Code contains a general obligation for service providers to, as appropriate, establish and operate age verification systems for service users with respect to content which may impair the physical, mental or moral development of minors.

 Table 5: Topic summary - pillar 1: safe digital experiences